-The homeowner will know that the solar system is operating if the pump is running and the water level in the sight glass is low.
+The homeowner will know that the solar system is operating if both pumps are running and the water level in the sight glass is low.
 This indicates that the pump has pumped the water from the reservoir through the collectors.